The Fluid Mechanics of Splatter Painting

-Painting is one of the earliest human artistic expressions.
+\end{@twocolumnfalse} ] Painting is one of the earliest human artistic expressions.
 Early cave paintings are considered by many the signature for the emergence of human behavior \cite{GROSS2020}.
-A series of recent papers have argued that the essence of artistic painting lays within a keen understanding of the physical constraints imposed by the interaction between the artist, their instruments and materials \cite{Herczynski2011,Zetina2015,Palacios2019,Zenit2019}.
-In other words, artists develop a deep physical knowledge on how to manipulate fluid flows to paint.
-They skillfully choose tools, paints and action to cover canvases with certain fluid textures in order to convey their intention to the painting.
+A series of recent papers have argued that the essence of artistic painting lies within a keen understanding of the physical constraints imposed by the interaction between the artist, their instruments and materials \cite{Herczynski2011,Zetina2015,Palacios2019,Zenit2019,Sun2024}.
+In other words, artists develop a deep empirical knowledge of the physical mechanisms that allow them to manipulate fluid flows to paint.
+They skillfully choose tools, paints and action to cover surfaces with certain fluid textures in order to convey their intention to the painting.